Back to Courses

 Build agents with LangGraph, CrewAI, AutoGen, and Claude Agent SDK

-Create 5 complete agent projects from research to code review
+Create 4 complete agent projects from research to production deployment

 Deploy agents to production with cost management and observability